MarzenkaS/catch-your-tea/README.md

 - Log into ElephantSQL and go to Dashboard
 - Click **Create New Instance**
 - Set up a plan by providing a Name (project name) and select a Plan (for this project the free plan "Tiny Turtle" was chosen).
-Tags are optional.
 - Click **Select Region** and choose appropriate Data center
 - Click **Review**, check all details and click **Create Instance**
 - Return to Dashboard on click on the name of the newly created instance